ICI3D/ICI3D.github.io/futures/shadow.md

 * Consolidation and draft list

-SHADOW Reschedule this 9:30-10:30	Papers - overview and input -> teams and tasks 9:30-10:30
+SHADOW Reschedule this 9:30-10:30	Papers - overview and input -> teams and tasks

 10:30-11	Morning break

-SHADOW 11-12:30	Pedagogy and curriculum discussion -> teams and tasks
-* What needs development?
+SHADOW 11-12:30	Pedagogy and curriculum discussion -> teams and tasks SHADOW * What needs development?
 What needs revision / updating?
-* What are priorities for the remaining time?
+SHADOW * What are priorities for the remaining time?

 11:00-12:30	Funding discussion 1 -> tasks and teams
 * Brainstorming grant opportunities and grant components